pmesfin/pmesfin/README.md

 - 👋 Hi, I’m @pmesfin (Phil)
-- 👀 I’m interested in midpipeline managment, analytics, evolution of cloud architecture to what it is today
+- 👀 I’m interested in database management & analytics, with a passion for how localized machines evolved to enable cloud architecture of today.
-- 🌱 I’m currently learning SQL with emphasis on its structure in relation to other scripting languages, plans for C+.
+- 🌱 I’m currently learning SQL with emphasis on syntax and indexing to develop a solid foundation.
 - 💞️ I’m looking to collaborate on anything that I can support with as I am still in development of my hard skillset.
-- 📫 How to reach me pmesfin8of08@gmail.com
+- 📫 How to reach me pmesf8of08@gmail.com
 - Phone Number upon request
 <!---
 pmesfin/pmesfin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.